-All adapter cards installed at the factory are PnP cards.
+Note: All adapter cards installed at the factory are PnP cards.

-Table 2: Adapter card combinations requiring manual resource assignments
+Table 2: Adapter card combinations requiringmanual resource assignments

-If the adapter card or cards currently installed are And the adapter card you are installing is Then do you assign resources for the non-PnP card?
+And the adapter card you are installing is Then do you assign resources for the non-PnP card?

-None PnP No
+PnP No

 Non-PnP No

-PnP PnP No
+PnP No

 Non-PnP Yes

-Non-PnP PnP Yes
+PnP Yes

 Non-PnP No

-Both PnP and PnP No
+PnP No

-non-PnP Non-PnP Yes
+Non-PnP Yes

+card you are installing is PnP Non-PnP PnP Non-PnP PnP Non-PnP PnP